Okay, I admit the finished product isn't that photogenic, but it tastes delicious as all get out!

 I've grown up with two Filipino dishes taking a prevalent place in my life: chicken adobo and pancit.
 Those are my dad's favorite "home" meals, so whenever we visit my grandparents they are always on the menu.
 For my freshman year of college, I visited my grandparents for Thanksgiving and came back with a Filipino-sized helping of both meals.
 Between both foods, I was fully fed for the rest of the semester.

 My mom learned how to make these meals from Grandma, but there is always a different taste to her versions versus Grandma's versions.
 I love both equally, but I usually refer to Mom's as the American version and Grandma's as the Filipino version.
 I've only ever made pancit, and my version is vastly different from Mom's or Grandma's.
-Michael and I lovingly refer to my abominations as "bastardized pancit."
+M and I lovingly refer to my abominations as "bastardized pancit."

 Enter my most recent attempt at pancit, which morphed into the hodgepodge of cultures above.
 It's delicious, though, so that's all that matters!
-So delicious, Michael and I are incorporating it into our normal meals we make.
+So delicious, M and I are incorporating it into our normal meals we make.

 *Disclaimer: I am not an official chef and I also don't write tutorials often so excuse my inability to write coherent cooking step-by-steps.
 I also have a bit of a snarky personality so excuse my horrible humor.